 My son loves those Jamba Juice and Yoplait frozen smoothie mixes you can buy in the frozen section.
 However, it’s been awhile since I’ve seen a screaming deal for those, so I decided, “hey – why not make my own?”

-I once saw a great tip for prepping freezer smoothies in a copy of Family Fun Magazine using ice cube trays to freeze yogurt!
+I once saw a great tip for prepping freezer smoothies in a magazine using ice cube trays to freeze yogurt!
 I decided to put my own spin on this idea.

 Here’s What You’ll Need